Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: The Role of Stellar Wind Heating

-In summary, our models indicate that heating from the evolved and main sequence winds is essential in explaining the low density gas and dust observed in globular clusters and that a minimum of about $2/5$ of the total stellar wind luminosity must effectively be thermalized and mixed into the cluster environment to provide an accurate description of current observational constraints.
-It is important to recognize that $f_{\rm ms}$ is the fraction of the total amount of energy injected by the main sequence stellar members, which has been calculated here using {\tt MESA}.
-Consequently, the constraints we have derived on $f_{\rm ms}$ are relative in the sense that their definition depends on the exact value of the total injected energy, which is uncertain (Figure~\ref{fig:mdot}).
+In summary, our models indicate that mixing between populations of evolved stars is essential in explaining the low density gas and dust observed in globular clusters and that a minimum of about $\sim$95\% of the winds from the evolved stellar population must effectively be thermalized and mixed into the cluster environment to provide an accurate description of current observational constraints.
+It is important to recognize that $f_{ j}$ is the fraction of the total amount of mass (and by extension in our prescription -- energy) injected by the different populations of evolved stars, which has been calculated here using {\tt MESA}.
+Consequently, the constraints we have derived on $f_{j}$ are relative in the sense that their definition depends on the exact value of the total injected mass, which can depend on the specifics of the mass-loss prescription and stellar evolutionary models as a whole.